markjnkim/es_mod/01-html/content/step-6-reach-out.md

 - **frameborder**: By default, the browser will render an `iframe` element with a thin border.
 This attribute allows us to override that default, effectively removing the border.
 - **style**: This is an inline style to set no border for newer browsers.
 - **allowfullscreen**: Some attributes are properties that can be turned on by simply adding the attribute.
 The `allowfullscreen` attribute will offer a link to view the map on a new page in full screen mode.
 Notice how `allowfullscreen` doesn't have any value assignment.
 Another popular attribute that doesn't have a value assignment for example is `checked` for a `checkbox` input element.
 > **Legacy Lem**: `frameborder` is no longer supported by HTML5 and new browsers so we will use the `border` property from CSS to declare this property.
 We wouldn't typically worry about old browser support however Google likes to cover all their bases.
+Browsers have changed over time much like any technology.
+Browser enhancements such as tabbed browsing and phishing filters improved user experiences, but certain properties were deprecated or no longer used or supported in favor of off loading this property onto new technologies like CSS.
+For more information about browser histories and the browser wars please check [Wikipedia](https://en.wikipedia.org/wiki/Browser_wars).

-> **Heads up**: We had to manually add the height and width attributes in the `iframe` to render a larger image capable of testing interactivity because the default sizing was too small to offer any interactive controls.
+> **Heads up**: We had to manually add the height and width attributes in the `iframe` to render a larger image capable of testing interactivity because the default sizing was too small to enable controls.

 Let's take a look at our page now and see what the `iframe` looks like.
 Take a moment to play with the map using the zoom and scrolling functionality.

 These interactive controls aren't actually a part of the `iframe`, but rather helpful controls that Google adds to the page when it detects the map is being rendered inside an `iframe`.

 ![iframe-map](./assets/step-6/200-iframe-html.png)
-> **Activity**: Try replacing the iframe with a [YouTube](https://www.youtube.com/) video or a [gif](https://giphy.com/).
 > **Pro Tip**: It is important to note that with the power of the `iframe` also comes with responsibility.
 Be careful with the use of an `iframe` with any copyrighted websites.
 Security risks must also be assessed since an `iframe` from a compromised website may prove to be dangerous.
 ## Creating our Contact Info